denis-osipov/hydra/README.md

 - HYDRERICA can't create new organisms and uses standart ERICA's list.
 If you want to define new geometry, use ERICA.

 - HYDRERICA outputs only total dose rate from each isotope. *(Internal and external dose rates can be accessed through console.)*

+- HYDRERICA doesn't support data import/export.
+If you need these features, use ERICA.

 ## How to use HYDRERICA